panictriggers/snapcatch/README.md

 # Usage
 The script takes, as of now, no arguments.
 It is recommended to run as root.
 Although the script can, if it has the proper permissions, run without root.

+The script will create a folder in the location it's run at (`./snapexport_yyyymmddMMSS`), resolve the type of Snap automagically, and copies them to that folder.

 Since most Android ROMs mount their `sdcard` and `emulated` storages as `no-exec`, you can't use `./snapcatch.sh`.